Arizona’s Kyrsten Sinema again pivotal as U.S. Senate Democrats scramble for 50 votes - NewsBreak

 Sierra Magazine, the publication of the environmental group, ran an article Wednesday with the title “Paging Senator Sinema: Global warming is killing your constituents — now’s the time to vote for climate action.”

-Sinema’s office has said she will not decide on the bill at least until the Senate parliamentarian has ruled on whether the measure can qualify for the budget reconciliation process, a powerful tool that can be used to quickly pass legislation.
+Prior to her statement Thursday night, Sinema’s office had said she would not decide on the bill at least until the Senate parliamentarian has ruled on whether the measure can qualify for the budget reconciliation process, a powerful tool that can be used to quickly pass legislation.

 In order to bypass the chamber’s usual 60-vote threshold, reconciliation bills must meet a strict rule that their provisions deal with spending and revenue, with the Senate parliamentarian making the determination about what provisions meet that qualification.

-As of Thursday, Democrats and Republicans on Senate committees were still pitching the parliamentarian on what should be allowed or disallowed in the bill.
+As of Thursday, Democrats and Republican on Senate committees were still pitching the parliamentarian on what should be allowed or disallowed in the bill.

 Schumer said Thursday the chamber will hold a rare Saturday vote to proceed to the measure, setting up a final vote next week.